Complaints to the OIA

 - Unfair practices

-The OIA are unable to deal with issues including the following;
+The OIA is unable to deal with the following;

 - Academic Judgment

 - Matters which are being considered or have been concluded by a court or tribunal

 - Matters which the OIA have already dealt with

 The OIA are a review body, not an appeal body.
 This means that they will not initiate a new investigation or decide on a new outcome.
 They will instead look at the decision made in your case and consider:

 - whether the University followed their own procedures properly; and

 - whether those procedures and decision making processes were fair and reasonable.

 The OIA will decide whether your complaint is Justified, Partly Justified, or Not Justified.
 If your complaint is found to be justified, or partly justified, the OIA can consider the most appropriate course of action and make recommendations to the University.
 They will not overturn a decision but, if they find a decision to be unfair, they will recommend to the University that they reconsider your case in a fair way.